 Government Search Fees

-The snapshot presented below is from USPTO’s website that shares complete details of patent related fees.
+The snapshot presented below is from USPTO’s website, which shares complete details of patent-related fees.

-Here are quick definitions for different types of patents based on which you can decide which category does your invention fall in.
+Here are quick definitions for different patents based on which you can decide which category your invention falls.

-It protects process, manufacture, composition of matter and a useful machine.
+It protects a useful machine’s process, manufacture, and composition of matter.

-It protects the shape, appearance, patterns, design, layout or looks of the product.
+It protects the product’s shape, appearance, patterns, design, layout, or looks.

 How To Conduct A Prior Art Search Yourself With Zero Budget?

-To conduct a comprehensive prior art search you either need money or skill.
-With money you can hire an IP research firm to conduct the prior art search for you.
-With skill you can use other prior art search engines that require you to create sophisticated keyword search strings and go through hundreds of documents to find relevant prior art.
+You need money or skill to conduct a comprehensive prior art search.
+With money, you can hire an I.P. research firm to perform your prior art search.
+With skill, you can use other prior art search engines that require you to create sophisticated keyword search strings and go through hundreds of documents to find relevant prior art.

-However if you just want to determine the novelty aspect of your invention, you neither need money nor skill.
+However, if you want to determine the novelty aspect of your invention, you neither need money nor skill.